Ejaz-100400/Ejaz-100400/README.md

 * 💻 HTML, CSS, JS jquery and Bootstrap
 * 🔎 Tools like Google Analytics, Adobe Analytics, Adobe Target, Google Tag Manager

-- 🌱 I’m currently learning React and DevOps
+- 🌱 I’m currently learning React and Back-End
 - 👯 I’m looking to collaborate on a organization where I can develop my skills and programming to meet the demands in this current era
 - 📫 How to reach me: ejazahmed4688@gmail.com